imanzaf/udacity-predict-customer-churn/README.md

 <br/>

 ### Data Description
-The data provides information held by a bank about 10,127 of their credit card customers.
+The data provided has information about 10,127 of a bank's credit card customers.
 This includes product information like 'Credit Limit' and 'Months on book', and background information like 'Marital Status' and 'Customer Age'.

 <br/>